Only connect – E M Forster, Howards End

 A second caveat is that we don’t take as truth incontrovertible every claim – backed by sober voices packaged as impartial experts, and relayed by journalists not so much mendacious as career mindedly credulous – which in an age of ‘humanitarian intervention’ will lend cover to aggression for profit.
 A third is to do as Forster counsels, and only connect.
 IMF bullying and covert ops, deadly sanction and deadlier missile strike, inevitably place states dubbed ‘pariah’ (read, distasteful to Wall Street) on a war footing.
 We in the west enjoy freedom of expression and limited democracy, fruits of a prosperity itself based on exploiting the global south*.
 When progressive governments must fight for survival – as in Castro’s Cuba, Chavez’s Venezuela and Ba’athist Syria – those freedoms may jeopardise gains without which democracy and human rights are meaningless except as cover for their antithesis.
 I mean economic planning instead of casino capitalism.
 I mean healthcare and schooling for all, not just those who can afford it.

 On that last, two 2013 pieces by Fred Weston are worth reading.
 These In Defence of Marxism articles make fair points on al-Assad (mainly Hafez) failings.
 They also set out a sound statement, albeit dated in its implicit vanguardism, of the case against Stalinism, ‘stageism’ and ‘socialism in one country’.
 Given that Trotsky is favourably cited in all this, it’s striking Weston makes no mention of the critical-but-unconditional meme, central to postwar Trotskyism and to my mind one of the more useful legacies of the ill fated Fourth International.
-If that’s all too estoteric, my basic point is he’s too busy trashing – on grounds I share and with a cogency I’d welcome in other contexts – the anti-imperialist credentials of Ba’athism to grasp the biggest aspect of this sorry mess.
-Regardless of whether Ba’athism is sufficiently anti-imperialist for Fred Weston, it’s sufficiently in the way of imperialism to have incurred the latter’s wrath.
-Says he:
+If that’s all too estoteric, my point is he’s too busy trashing – on grounds I share and with a cogency I’d welcome in other contexts – the anti-imperialist credentials of Ba’athism to grasp the biggest aspect of this sorry mess.
+Regardless of whether Assad is sufficiently opposed to imperialism for Fred Weston, he’s sufficiently in the way of it to be on the receiving end of its wrath.
+Says Weston:

 … [the idea of] the Assad regime as anti-imperialist … can only be sustained if one suffers selective historical amnesia and ignores what the regime has actually done to collaborate with imperialism.
 In 1976, Hafez Assad invaded refugee camps in Lebanon to suppress Palestinian resistance, coordinating its operations with Israel, and with the full backing of US imperialism.
 Syria had in fact been called on to intervene by the west (including Kissinger) to prevent the defeat of the right-wing Maronite Christian militias in the civil war that had started in 1975 between progressive secularists, Muslim militias and the PLO.
 Later, in 1990-91 the regime cooperated in the US attack on Iraq; in 2003 the regime did not lift a finger to defend Iraq against imperialist attack.
 It withdrew from Lebanon under US pressure.

-What’s wrong here is the implicit demand that an imperialised state behave with anti imperialist consistency to earn the support of the left in imperialist states.
-But unless he thinks the west attacks Syria because of the failures he lists, and I’m sure he does not, Weston makes the very confusion critical but unconditional defence seeks to disentangle.
+What’s wrong with this is the implicit demand that an imperialised state behave with anti imperialist consistency to earn the support of the left in imperialist states.
+But unless he thinks the west attacks Syria because of the failings he lists, and I’m sure he thinks no such thing, Weston makes the very confusion critical but unconditional defence disentangles.
 Internationalism begins at home.
-Its core tenet is that imperialised states and movements must be defended from our own imperialism, regardless of Stalinist, nationalist, religiously obscurantist or other defects in their worldviews, or of failings (real or cynically concocted) in their leaders.
-Said defects and failings must be decried if proven, but this is always within the context of and meticulously separated from unwavering insistence that the prime villain is ‘our’ imperialism.
-This duty is at its hardest when most needed.
+A key tenet is that imperialised states must be defended from our own imperialism, regardless of Stalinist, nationalist, theocratic or other defects in their worldviews, or failings real or cynically concocted in their leaders.
+Such defects and failings must be condemned where proven, but always in the context of – yet meticulously decoupled from – unwavering insistence that the prime villain is ‘our’ imperialism.

-Why does this matter so much?
-Because without it, the left has an appalling record of opportunistically folding in the face of ferocious dominant narratives.
-That’s why defence of the Provisional IRA was tougher for British socialists than defence of the ANC (whose worldview and leadership had equally glaring defects).
-It’s also why it was easier to defend the IRA if you were a French or American socialist than if you were a British one.
-But in their totalitarian hostility to Damascus, western media have set a climate almost as vicious as that created by British media at the height of the ‘troubles’ in the Six Counties.
-I’m sure Weston – like Jones and Monbiot – does not intend this, but his attacks on ‘misguided’ leftists who back Damascus against Washington’s warmongering will add to a narrative of vilification funded by the deepest pockets and driven by the most venal interests.
+Why does this matter?
+Because the left in the global north has a record of capitulation to ferocious dominant narratives.
+That’s why defence of the Provisional IRA was tougher for British socialists than defence of an ANC whose programme and leadership were equally flawed.
+(Conversely, it’s why white South Africans in the ANC were truly heroic – likewise Israeli Jews fighting their own apartheid state – and why it was easier to defend the IRA if you were French or American than British.)
+But in their hostility to Damascus, western media have set a climate almost as vicious as that created by British media at the height of the ‘troubles’ in the Six Counties.
+I’m sure Weston, like Jones and Monbiot, does not intend it but his attacks on ‘misguided’ leftists who back Damascus against Washington will add to a narrative of vilification funded by the deepest pockets and driven by the most venal interests.
 They will be music to Wall Street ears.
-They’ll also give cover for those on the left more interested in an easy life than in challenging a criminally dangerous world order at the precise points where the battle is at its fiercest.
-In this regard, Weston’s brand of marxism serves, objectively speaking, the same ends as Monbiot’s and Jones’s brand of universalism.
+They’ll also give cover for those on the left more interested in an easy life than in challenging a criminally insane world order at the points of greatest insanity.
+(Could we not see where Hillary’s No Fly Zones promised to take us?
+Can we not see where the Donald’s very own capitulation to a Deep State still bent on crushing or balkanising Syria – and some of its elements convinced a ‘limited’ nuclear war with Russia can be won – may yet take us?)
+In this regard Weston’s marxism serves, objectively, the same ends as Monbiot’s and Jones’s universalism.

 That need for widening our definition of human rights, and being sceptical when leaders and media take the moral high ground on nations they do so much to impoverish, applies not only to imperialised peoples but to weaker imperialisms.
 I refer to Russia and China, whose rise I welcome not as ‘good guys’ to the west’s ‘bad guys’ but as sorely needed counterbalance.
 A materialist, not an idealist, I don’t locate evil in the peculiarities of any national psyche.
 I think in terms of class not country, and see our rulers concealing – not from rival leaders but their own subjects – the interests they truly serve beneath a cloak of morality.
 That needn’t imply conspiracism.
 (On the whole I locate evil in the logic of capital; its dynamic accelerated by the fall of the Soviet Union.)
 Yes, history is rife with conspiracy – proven in the cases of Tonkin and Saddam’s WMDs; deservedly suspected at Idlib – but dark plots are more history’s catalysts than its primary drivers.
 What’s more they tend to be seen by their authors as For The Greater Good.
 Humans, and that includes our ruling class, are more skilled than they realise at blending truth and fiction, good faith and bad, in self-serving belief.
 When a status quo makes us rich – or simply better off than most – we tend to see it as the best of all possible worlds.